jillibus/Vechicle-Identification/README.md

 ---
 > Database Example:
 <img src='images/DBTableExamples.png' width=45% height=30% />

-### Running Train/Test Machine Model on Data Set

-#### Decision-making process and explanation of model choice
-> Neural Networks vs. Random Forest Classifier

-* Neural Networks are generally more popular in usage for image processing in machine learning model (MLM).
-The two major packages considered for this project were **TensorFlow** and **Pytorch**.
-Both packages are very succesful at running models on image classification.
-However, our decision to chose was to go with <a href="https://www.tensorflow.org/"> TensorFlow </a>.

-* Apart from being more familiar with TensorFlow from previous experience, this model has a few other features which influenced our decision over Pytorch:
-  * Built-in API allowing developers to directly link a model to an already deployed website without outsourcing programs.
-  * Clear visualization for training data with Tensorboard.
-  * No need for third party programs for visualization.

-* It is important to keep in mind that like any model, TensorFlow also has weaknesses which our team had to take into consideration:
-  * Not a very efficient debugging method available.
-  * More difficult to make quick changes to the model as it requires recreation from the beginning and retraining using any newly changed data.

-* Generally, Tensorflow allows developers to create and implement a neural network easier, primarily due to its slightly more mature product than Pytorch.
-There are more visualization options with Tensorboard which allow developers to recognize issues with models faster.
-The built-in API is a huge advantage for client presentation, allowing direct deployment of TensorFlow models to client websites and applications with little interference to the actual website.

-#### Machine Learning Models
-> This model uses multiple layers to make the model rescale the images and be able to identify them.
-  * First the *images are rescaled* from 1 to 255 to 0 to 1 using a rescaling layer.
-This is to help speedup the model from using smaller numbers instead of larger numbers.
-  * The *Conv2D layer* creates a convolution kernel each time with the a size of the images being converted included in each layer.
-  * The *MaxPooling2D layer* that follows every Conv2D layer is primarily to down sample the detection of features in feature maps.
-This means that even if colors of pixels are slightly different they should be pooled togehter into the same groups for images such as car tail lights.
-  * The *Dropout layer* is to help data from overfitting by dropping out roughly 20% of all output units from the layer.
-  * The *Flatten layer* is added to make certain that the tensor is reshaped to have a shape that is equal to the number of elements contained in tensor not including the batch dimension.
-  * Finally the *Dense layer* is a fully connected layer that is made to connect the model and use the 'relu' activation function.
-  * This entire model isn't tuned for high accuracy and is more of a general model made for image recognition and categorization.

 ### Dashboard
 > We will present our project in Tableau Dashboard for our final deliverable.